ecmwf-ifs/ecwam/README.md

 If `--config` argument is not specified, it is assumed that a file called `config.yml` is present in the `<run-dir>`.

-For a default optimised build on the ECMWF Atos system, you can simply run:
+To run ecwam serially within the `ecwam_runs` dir, simply run:

     $ helpers/ecwam-serial-run.sh